25FAdam/Data-Processes/README.md

 ## 📌 Project Overview

 This project focuses on developing a machine learning model to predict COVID-19 positivity using synthetic patient data from two hospitals.
 The goal is to support early detection and optimize hospital resource allocation.
-The project was completed as part of the Data Processes course at Universidad Politécnica de Madrid (UPM).
+The project was completed as part of the Data Processes course at Universidad Politécnica de Madrid (Master in Digital Innovation - EIT Digital).

 ## 📁 Project Structure
 ```